Doctoral Student Parental Accommodation Policy

 B. Doctoral Student Five-Year Fellowship Recipients

-Doctoral students (other than CUNY Science Scholars) who are supported by five-year fellowships (e.g., Enhanced Chancellor’s Fellowships, Graduate Center Fellowships) will experience no change in the total amount of their funding during the semester of parental accommodation; they will continue to receive their fellowship support and benefits.
-During the semester of parental accommodation, eligible students will receive financial support from the Graduate Center in the form of a Graduate Assistantship D (GAD), which provides eligibility for NYSHIP.
-The student will be responsible for the 50 hours of appropriate service per semester required of the GAD.
-The student’s Executive Officer will make the GAD service requirement.
-The student will receive the remaining portion of his/her fellowship as a non-service University Fellowship stipend and the same tuition benefit received under his/her fellowship.
+Doctoral students (other than CUNY Science Scholars) who are supported by five-year fellowships (e.g., Enhanced Chancellor’s Fellowship, Graduate Center Fellowships) will experience no change in the total amount of their funding during the semester of parental accommodation; they will continue to receive their fellowship support and benefits.
+During the semester of parental accommodation, eligible students will receive their financial support from the Graduate Center, which provides eligibility for NYSHIP.
+The student will be responsible for completing 50 hours of appropriate service per semester.
+The student’s Executive Office will make an appropriate service assignment.
 For eligible students on five-year fellowships, the period of the service reduction will NOT serve to extend the period of the fellowship, which remains five years.

 C. Doctoral Students without Financial Support from the Graduate Center who provide service within CUNY